|

 "Oh no, Gimli!" said Eowyn, angrily.
 "Thank you

-me get my hands on him!
+Just let me get my hands on him!
 He was never a match for me!"

 Legolas laughed and caught her hands.
-"No, melmenya!"
+"This is not a job

-go and talk to Eomer."
+will both go and talk to Eomer."

 He turned to Gimli.
-"Thank you for the warning, elvellon,"
+"Thank you for the warning, Elvellon,"

-laughing, as Gimli tried to swat him.
+And he ducked, laughing, as Gimli tried to swat him for his insolence.

 Legolas and Eowyn were admitted to Eomers apartment by

-a tall, handsome, young man whom Eowyn recognised as Eomers
+a tall, handsome young man whom Eowyn recognised as Eomers

-Between talking to Eofred, and to Florestan, Eomer kept pulling
+Between talking to Eofred and to Florestan, Eomer kept pulling

-Naming Ceremony?" he called to his wife, Queen Lothiriel,
+he called to his wife, Queen Lothiriel, who could be seen through

-Elfwine in a small cradle, with the help of the babys nurse.
+the help of the babys nurse.

 "Because Elfwine is your heir," she called back.